 Our next group of metaconditions concerns the satisfaction of conditions during the executions of correct metaprograms, i.e., depending on where and when they are evaluated.
 If we consider a sequence of consecutive states generated during an execution of a program, and if we evaluate a condition in each of these states one after another, the truth value of such condition may vary depending on the execution time.
-To analyze such time-dependent properties of conditions without talking about sequences of states, we introduce an auxiliary concept of a cut of a specprogram.
+To analyze such timedependent properties of conditions without talking about sequences of states, we introduce an auxiliary concept of a cut of a specprogram.

-&lt;sup>79 A semantics where program denotations are sets of sequences od states was introduced and investigated by Andrzej Blikle in [23], and will be also used in our denotational model of concurrent programs in Sec.
+&lt;sup>77 A semantics where program denotations are sets of sequences od states was introduced and investigated by Andrzej Blikle in [23], and will be also used in our denotational model of concurrent programs in Sec.
 12.2.2.

-Let AlpLin-V be an alphabet of Lingua-V, i.e., a finite set of characters such that all metaprograms are words over AlpLin-V. Let be the set of all not empty words over this alphabet that we shall call phrases.
-By a cut of a metaprogram we mean any pair of phrases head and tail such that:
+Let AlpLin-V be an alphabet of Lingua-V, i.e., a finite set of characters such that all metaprograms are words over AlpLin-V. Let phr : Phrase = AlpLin-V+ be the set of all not empty words over this alphabet that we shall call phrases.
+By a cut of a metaprogram mpr = pre prc : spr post poc we mean any pair of phrases head and tail such that: